Nogales Institute of Technology: Logo

 The school logo was designed by Engineer Jorge Guillermo Zazueta, professor of Industrial Engineering in 1975.

 The gear was selected to means movement and gestation, indicating the fundamental objectives of the Technological Institute of the region.
 The gear, divided into four parts by two axes, contain a transistor, a torch, a microscope and acronyms of the Instituto Tecnológico de Nogales.

-The motto of the Institute is La Ciencia y tecnologia para la liberacion del hombre, which means Science and Technology for man's freedom.
+The motto of the Institute is La Ciencia y tecnología para la liberación del hombre, which means Science and Technology for man's freedom.

 Mascot

 Since 1975, the mascot of the Institute is the colt.
 This mascot was elected by competition among the technology community.

 The colt was chosen because it represents freedom and being without borders, yet when it is trained it becomes faithful and obedient.
-Also with strong ties to family and its territory, it is robust and strong, and has no limits to its imagination and creativity.
+Also, with strong ties to family and its territory, it is robust and strong, and has no limits to its imagination and creativity.